berlius/DeepLearningDockerfile/README.md

 docker build -t berlius/microsoft-malmo:gpu -f Dockerfile .
 ```

-This will build a Docker image named `Microsoft-malmo`.
+This will build a Docker image named `microsoft-malmo`.

 ## Running the Docker image as a Container
 Once we've built the image, we have all the frameworks we need installed in it.